alfalabs/alfa-clock/readme.md

 The clock face is made with SVG image containing numbers for hours.
 To change the color of SVG, a CSS `filter` is applied.
 `--face-filter: invert(.5) sepia(5) saturate(25) hue-rotate(-45deg);`
 Try to manipulate `saturation` and `hue-rotate` to achieve desired color.
-It is hard, but blame the CSS commitee.
+It is hard, but blame the CSS committee.

 Examples of colors:
 ```css